Text Version of the Interview

 In other cases, you may have an indirect impact on a customer's goal.
-In other words, your particular technology may be having an indirect impact on it or maybe other things within the customer's business that have a more direct impact.
+Your particular technology may be having an indirect impact on it or maybe other things within the customer's business that have a more direct impact.

 Well, the same can be said about enterprises with enterprise software.
-It's filled in by not only the partner, but the customer themselves to make a commitment, to really leverage that functionality in order to be able to provide those measures.
+It's filled in by the partner and the customer to make a commitment, to really leverage that functionality to be able to provide those measures.

-And that's part of what we do in business value is to make sure the customer understands the potential, here's what it could look like.
+And that's part of what we do in business value to make sure the customer understands the potential.

-So creating, particularly if you're talking about an acquired asset that has a different culture, either, maybe you want to adopt that culture in your existing organization or vice versa, or maybe something new, you can't overestimate that.
+If you're talking about an acquired asset with a different culture, either you want to adopt that culture in your existing organization or vice versa, or maybe something new, you can't overestimate that.

-And since it's a little less easy to objectively measure, It's still a big hurdle that most organizations face, but that's, I guess the only thing that I would reiterate, that's the real nut to crack.
+And since it's a little less easy to objectively measure, It's still a big hurdle that most organizations face, but that's the real nut to crack.